Talking Points

 Royal Armouries Museum

 One of the most well-known museums in Leeds city centre, the Royal Armouries is home to the national collection of arms and armour.
-Visitors can explore five themed galleries that showcase impressive weaponry and armour from around the world.
-Expect displays of ancient warfare, medieval knights, and even modern military.
-Want to see fighting tools in action?
-The onsite interpretation team brings authentic combat techniques during daily demonstrations.
-Marvel at how the Romans clashed swords with the Celts and see what type of armour 16th-century soldiers would wear in battle.
+Visitors can explore five themed galleries that showcase impressive weaponry and armour from around the world and through the centuries.
+Expect displays that take you into a world of ancient warfare, medieval knights, and even modern military.

 It’s not only exhibits that draw guests to the Royal Armouries, however.
 The museum proudly hosts many popular events throughout the year, including competitive jousting tournaments.
-Keep an eye on the museum’s events list and book tickets quickly before they sell out.
+Keep an eye on the museum’s events list and book tickets before they sell out.

 Leeds City Museum

 Explore the museum’s six permanent galleries that cover everything from ancient civilisations and natural history to the story of Leeds.
 Whether you’re interested in Ancient Egypt, the Roman Empire, Ancient Greece, or the local fauna and flora, there’s something for everyone to discover at Leeds City Museum.
+We highly recommend seeing the 3,000-year-old Nesyamun mummy.
+The only known remaining mummy from the 20th Dynasty, it truly is something to behold.

-The museum is open Tuesday-Friday between 10am and 5pm, with a later opening of 11am on Weekends.
+The museum is open Tuesday-Friday between 10 am and 5 pm, with a later opening of 11 am on weekends.

 Abbey House Museum

 While the museum offers fun for people of all ages, it’s particularly great for families thanks to child-friendly exhibits and play areas.
-Take the kids down the Penny Arcade to try to reconditioned penny slot machines or to Abbey Fold for a chance to try washing clothes the old-fashioned way.
+Take the kids down the Penny Arcade to try the reconditioned penny slot machines or to Abbey Fold for a chance to try washing clothes the old-fashioned way.
 You can even take them to the Rover Inn — although they might not get served!

 Visit on a sunny day and you can finish your visit with a saunter through the green spaces surrounding Kirkstall Abbey.
 A popular bus route runs on the main road just outside the abbey, so you can visit by car or bus with ease.